Leave a Message

 FEATURED PROPERTY

 Originally built as a Tudor, the home reflects an architectural style that has long been part of Montecito's design language, rooted in European influence and adapted to California living.
-Over time, it has been thoughtfully reimagined into a contemporary-inspired residence, allowing for a lighter, more open connection to the surrounding grounds.
-The approach, framed by mature oaks, echoes the neighborhood's enduring landscape, while the interiors prioritize natural light and livability.
-While the residence has evolved, it remains aligned with the broader character of Riven Rock: intentional, understated, and rooted in place.
+Over time, it has been thoughtfully reimagined into a contemporary-inspired residence.

 Proven Experience & Record of Success